Background pattern

 • The active ingredient of Carvedilol Aristo 25 mg tablets is carvedilol.

-• The other components are: lactose monohydrate, microcrystalline cellulose, crospovidone, povidone K 30, anhydrous colloidal silica, magnesium stearate.
+• The other ingredients are: lactose monohydrate, microcrystalline cellulose, crospovidone, povidone K 30, anhydrous colloidal silica, magnesium stearate.

-Carvedilol Aristo 25 mg are white, round, convex, scored, and oral tablets.
+Carvedilol Aristo 25 mg are white, round, convex, scored tablets for oral administration.

 Aristo Pharma Iberia, S.L.